virtualritz/nsi/README.md

 * `toolbelt` – Add convenience methods to `Context`.
 * `nightly` – Enable some unstable features (suggested if you build with a `nightly` toolchain).
+* `ustr_handles` – use [`Ustr`] for node handles.
+This will give a you a speed boost if your node names aren't changing while an app using ɴsɪ is running but is not advised otherwise.
 * `download_lib3delight` & `link_lib3delight` – See next section.

 ## Linking Style